eftekin/eftekin/README.md

 <!-- About Me -->
 ## About Me

-I'm a software engineering student based in Istanbul.
-Currently studying on Data Scientist: Machine Learning Career Path and learning Python.
+I'm a software engineering student in Istanbul, currently exploring data science and machine learning through the Data Scientist: Machine Learning Career Path.
+If our interests align or you see potential opportunities, I'd love to connect!
+Feel free to reach out to me at [mustafa@eftekin.dev](mailto:mustafa@eftekin.dev)
 <!-- Contact Me -->
 ## 📫 Contact Me
 - Email: mustafa@eftekin.dev